 - Tenkiller State Park: Don’t freak out about the name.
 It’s a nod to Lake Tenkiller, which is named after the Tenkillers, a local and important Cherokee family.
 Did you get all that?
 If so, visit for all of the water activities, including a scuba diving site.

 Natural Falls State Park in Oklahoma is definitely worth visiting.
-The park’s main attraction is a stunner, but it’s also a great place to hike any enjoy the surrounding scenery.
+The park’s main attraction is a stunner, but it’s also a great place to hike and enjoy the surrounding scenery.

-I hope I’ve enticed you enough to check out the power of natural waterfalls in this part of the country!
+I hope I’ve enticed you enough to check out the power of natural waterfalls in this part of the country, as our waterfall action goes beyond Yosemite!

-Spending more time in Oklahoma?
+Spending more time in the region?
 Check out some of my favorite places:

 - A Complete Guide to Route 66 in Tulsa